chhuang-one/sqxclib/doc/database-migrations.md

 #### Creating Columns (dynamic)

 To add columns to the table, you can use functions of SqTable.
 You will get instance of SqTable after calling alter or create function in schema.

+All available column types are listed in [SqTable](SqTable.md).

 ```c++
 	/* C++ sample code */